maximkfd/remote-pulse/README.md

 Installation
 ------------
 Install Python, Numpy, and OpenCV.
 I have had best results using [Python(x,y)](http://code.google.com/p/pythonxy/) on Windows, but you need to select OpenCV on the install for it to load the proper DLL's.
-Another distribution, [Anaconda](https://store.continuum.io/cshop/anaconda/), supposedly works on all platforms, but I haven't tried it yet.
-Let me know what you find and I'll add it to this README.
+Let me know what you find for other distributions and I'll add it to this README.

 The most recent version of Python(x,y) should work fine, as the bug detailed [here](https://code.google.com/p/pythonxy/issues/detail?id=727) has been fixed according to the instructions.